color photography.

 Text By

-Robert Shore is the author of several books about contemporary art and photography, including Post-Photography: The Artist with a Camera; Beg, Steal and Borrow: Artists against Originality; Andy Warhol; and Yayoi Kusama.
-He worked for many years as an arts reviewer and also as editor of Elephant magazine.
+Robert Shore is the author of several books about contemporary art and photography, including Beg, Steal and Borrow: Artists Against Originality, Andy Warhol, and Yayoi Kusama.
+He worked for many years as an arts reviewer and as the editor of Elephant magazine.